 Theatre of the Ancients creates puppetry, visual storytelling and performance on the island of Ibiza in Spain.

 We believe in embracing the true origins of theatre as an art form which can heal, transform, illuminate and transport – bringing us into direct contact with the world of the mythical imagination – a realm understood and celebrated through myth and story since our first ancestors walked the planet.

-Theatre of the Ancients is based on the Mediterranean island of Ibiza, where we are passionate about revealing and celebrating the true cultural identity of a land named Iboshim by the Phoenicians, Ebusus by the Romans, Yabisah by the Moors, and Eivissa by its native Catalan population.
+We are based on the Mediterranean island of Ibiza, where we use theatre, performance and storytelling to reveal and celebrate the true cultural identity of a land named Iboshim by the Phoenicians, Ebusus by the Romans, Yabisah by the Moors, and Eivissa by its native Catalan population.
 We aim to transmit and communicate the incredible history, folklore and mythology of this land, giving life to the stories, ideas, traditions and values which have shaped this little island for over two thousand years.
-With Ibiza currently facing the consequences of mass-tourism and globalisation, these are messages to take heed of.
+As Ibiza faces the modern consequences of mass-tourism and globalisation, we believe these are messages to take urgent heed of.

 Theatre of the Ancients was founded in 2015 by artist, performance-maker and puppeteer Joanna Hruby.
 With a degree in Puppetry from the Royal Central School of Speech and Drama, London, Joanna has interned with the Bread and Puppet Theater, USA, and studied with the Westcountry School of Myth in Devon, England.
-She has worked with UK companies including Puppetcraft and Four of Swords Theatre, and created giant puppets for the Westcountry Storytelling Festival 2012 and the Oxford Storytelling Festival 2018.
+She has worked with UK companies including Puppetcraft and Four of Swords Theatre, and created giant puppet commissions for the Westcountry Storytelling Festival 2012 and the Oxford Storytelling Festival 2018.

 Joanna has now relocated her artistic work to the island which first caught her own mythical imagination as a young child on her summer holidays.
 You can accompany her on her artistic journey by joining her Patreon community: http://www.patreon.com/joannahruby